moz5691/spotify-ml-front/src/doc/process.md

 ## 2. Feature engineering

-    Clean the dataset, convert string to numeric, filling null, etc..
+    Clean the dataset, convert non-numeric to categorical numeric, scaling or normalization, etc..

 ## 3. Variables selection

     Find the most optimal variables.
+Discard features not improvding accuracy of prediction.
+    Exception of artists (name) - a big factor of prediction, but not useable.

 ## 4. Algorithm selection